-During ALL anesthetic procedures we continually monitor your pets blood pressure, tidal CO2, pulse oximeter, heart rate, ECG, and body temperature.
-An IV catheter will also be used in order to continually administer IV fluids during anesthesia, and pain medications as needed.
+During all anesthetic procedures we continually monitor your pets vital signs (blood pressure, tidal CO2, pulse oximeter, heart rate, ECG, and body temperature).
+An IV catheter is used in order to continually administer IV fluids during anesthesia, and pain medications as needed.

 We offer the most advanced surgical techniques and technology.
-All patients are carefully screened for safety, and anesthetics are specifically tailored to your pet.
-Surgical services and facilities include: fully trained veterinary and technical staff, to ensure the safest, most efficient, state-of-the-art procedures for your pet; heated surgery tables and circulating warm water pads are employed for greater comfort; ECG, blood pressure, heart rate, body temperatures and oxygen saturation monitors are used in all procedures; advanced sterilization techniques are used; Recovery after surgery is carefully monitored, and pain medication is tailored to your pets needs.
+Patients are examined and given pre-anesthesia blood tests to assess the health of their internal organs prior to surgery.
+Anesthetics are specifically tailored to your pet.
+Surgical services and facilities include registered veterinary technicians and other technical staff to ensure patient comfort and safety prior to, during, and following surgery.
+We employ state-of-the-art protocols for your pet: pain management, heated surgery tables, and circulating warm water pads are employed for patient comfort; ECG, blood pressure, heart rate, body temperature and oxygen saturation monitors are used in all procedures; and advanced sterilization techniques are used.
+Recovery after surgery is carefully monitored, and pain medication is tailored to your pet’s needs.

-A laser is an opto-electronic device that produces highly concentrated light rays.
-The interaction of laser light with tissue provides a different approach to surgery.
-In laser surgery, a highly focused laser beam can efficiently ablate (either vaporize or chip away) the living tissue, while it seals (welds) capillaries, small blood vessels, and nerve endings.
-The majority of surgeries performed at Parkway Animal Hospital include the use of a laser scalpel.
-For your pet, laser surgery means less pain, less bleeding, a reduced risk of infection, and a faster recovery time.
+The interaction of laser light with tissue provides an enhanced approach to surgery versus the surgical scalpel.
+In laser surgery, a highly focused laser beam can efficiently ablate (either vaporize or chip away) the living tissue, while decreasing bleeding and pain.
+In addition, use of a surgical laser for mass removals enables the surgeon to achieve greater confidence in the removal of all diseased cells.
+The vast majority of surgeries performed at Parkway Animal Hospital and Laser Center include the use of a surgical laser.
+Laser surgery means less pain, less bleeding, a reduced risk of infection, and a faster recovery time for your pet.